retorquere/zotero-better-bibtex/README.md

 * [Pull Export](https://retorque.re/zotero-better-bibtex/exporting/pull/) from the embedded webserver.
 * Automatic [journal abbreviation](https://retorque.re/zotero-better-bibtex/citing/).

+## Getting started
+To get started, read the [Installation](https://retorque.re/zotero-better-bibtex/installation/) instructions.

+## How does it work ?
+At its core, BBT behaves like any Zotero import/export module; anywhere you can export or import bibliography items in Zotero, you'll find *Better X* listed among the choices.
+If nothing else, you could keep your existing workflow as-is, and just enjoy the improved LaTeX &harr; unicode translation on import and export and more accurate field mapping.

 Better BibTeX works from [BibTeXing](http://ctan.cs.uu.nl/biblio/bibtex/base/btxdoc.pdf) and [Tame the BeaST](http://www.lsv.ens-cachan.fr/~markey/BibTeX/doc/ttb_en.pdf) for BibTeX, and